 - Learners engage in inquiry-based learning.
 Powerful learning that sticks provides answers to important questions.
 When we create our blends, we reposition learning objectives into learner-facing guiding questions.
-Not only does this clarify what information and skills they will gain during the program, it also encourages further inquiry-based exploration.
+Not only does this clarify what information and skills they will gain during the program, but it also encourages further inquiry-based exploration.

 - Critical thinking takes center stage.
 Virtual learning gets a bad rap, thanks to years of unengaging webinars and point-and-click eLearning modules.
 But, when designed well, learners can (and do!) think critically throughout the entire blend.

 - Participants use real work to apply the content.
 New knowledge sticks when it’s applied.
 Many digital blends span days or weeks, as opposed to back-to-back hours in a classroom setting.
 This offers an instructional design advantage!
 We create opportunities between sessions or blend components for learners to apply new knowledge to their real-world work (or even a simulated version of it), bring it back to live events, and debrief the experience for even more reinforcement.

 - Every learner shows their work.
 In addition to working through new skills in authentic work and learning environments, every blend should include peer and facilitator feedback.
 In all of our certificate programs, for example, learners create deliverables using the processes modeled in live sessions and receive evaluation of the work product.
 In our experience, planning for constructive criticism and helpful guidance ensures that every learner connects the information to their personal work.